There’s a lot that probably could be said about PS Audio‘s new DAC, the DirectStream. Which is probably why a lot has. Ha!

 Because that’s what it seemed like.
 But no one had whacked me over the head so they could whip out their extra-special powered screwdrivers to perform open-heart surgery on the DAC, all while I lay slack-jawed and drooling into the Berber.
 And certainly not while they pounding a six-pack, hooting Journey songs and whipping a bra around in the air.
 Uh ….
 No, most definitely not that.
 Nope.
 Nuh uh.
 La la la!

 This was like swapping out perfectly good vacuum tubes for some mint-condition NOS tubes.
 Without the sob story about a colony of nuns isolated in a mountain retreat for the last 50 years as an explanation for why they’re now being sold for a gazillion dollars.
 Each.
-In boullion.

 Just a software patch.
 And it revolutionized the sound of the DAC ….